3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Latent Multi-Modal Diffusion for Molecules

 \subsection{Text-Molecule Aligned Variational Autoencoder}

-Our text-molecule aligned variational autonecoder comprises of three parts: the molecular graph encoder $E_{g}$, text encoder $E_{t}$ and molecular graph decoder $D$.
+The proposed text-molecule aligned variational autonecoder comprises of three parts: the molecular graph encoder $E_{g}$, LLM encoder $E_{t}$ and molecular graph decoder $D$.
 To bridge the representation gap between molecular graphs and their textual descriptions, the text and molecular graph encoders are trained on a large-scale dataset of molecule-text pairs.
-These encoders learn a well-aligned shared text-molecule representation, enriching the semantics of the molecular graph representation by aligning it the latent representation of textual descriptins of molecules through contrastive learning.
-These three parts are described in more detail below:
+These encoders use contrastive learning to construct well-aligned text-molecular structure encodings that align the latent representation of molecular structures by aligning it with with that of their textual descriptions.
+The details of this process are given below.

 \textbf{Molecular Graph Encoder} aims to map each molecular graph $\mathcal{G}$ with the adjacency tensor $\mathbf{A}$ and node features matrix $\mathbf{X}$ into a lower-dimensional latent space $\mathcal{Z}$.
 This transformation maps the discrete space of graph structures and node attributes into a continuous latent space.
 Specifically, we use Graph Isomorphism Network (GIN)~\citep{hu2019strategies} as encoder network on the input adjacency tensor $\mathbf{A}$ and node features $\mathbf{X}$ of graph $\mathcal{G}$ to derive the mean and standard deviation of the variational marginals: